tomcollins/json-schema-static-docs/gh-pages/examples/draft-2020-12/prefix-items.md

 ---
-title: Draft 2019-09 - Deprecated Example
+title: Draft 2020-12 - Prefix Items
-description: A schema demonstrating use of deprecated
+description: A schema demonstrating the use of prefixItems

 ---

-# Draft 2019-09 - Deprecated Example
+# Draft 2020-12 - Prefix Items

-<p>A schema demonstrating use of deprecated</p>
+<p>A schema demonstrating the use of prefixItems</p>

 <table>
 <tbody>